BrauCamaH/astro-portfolio/src/pages/blog/getting-started-firebase-emulator.md

 At the final part you can choose the ports of each feature.
 In this case default values are selected.

-After installation proccess in completed a message will appeared, noticing the creation of firebase.json and firebaserc config files.
+After installation process in completed a message will appeared, noticing the creation of firebase.json and firebaserc config files.

 ## Configuration Process